SaadAAkash/COVID-19-Bangladesh-Android/README.md

 <a href="https://palaocorona.xyz/palaocorona.apk"><img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" width="185" height="70"/></a>

-Head over to ```Releases``` in the repo and download the apk file from the latest release.
-Or, go to the following [link](https://palaocorona.xyz/palaocorona.apk) to download the app, if we continue the support for the domain and our movement.
+Go to the following [link](https://palaocorona.xyz/palaocorona.apk) to download the app, if we continue the support for the domain and our movement.

 ## Contributing